Phil Craig: Leader of South Africa’s Referendum Party

 19:15.61 – Phil Craig

-And and and the only province in South Africa that always votes for that is the western cape.
-So that’s where cape independence comes from.
-It’s kind of like well okay, we can’t do anything about the rest of South Africa because people are voting for that government.
-However, bad it is that our elections are broadly free and fair and.
-In the western cape for 30 years The majority of people have never once voted for that government.
-We’re not electing it and the only reason we’re having all of those disastrous policies hanging over our head is because we’re choosing to remain part of South Africa and if we opt out of South Africa we walk away from all of those problems and and um.
-Yeah, you know that that’s the essence of cape independence and obviously it’s very very frustrating watching the mainstream political parties who obviously have great clouds and influence kind of dismissing cape independence as not necessary as don’t worry, we’re going to save them.
-And 1 of the interesting things that we’ve seen is the exact scenario that they want to play out.
+And one of the interesting things that we’ve seen is the exact scenario that they want to play out.
 They’re not even going to get there but it.
-But if we saw it in Johannesburg in 2021 they actually got the Amc to 34% of the vote the ef to 11% so that left-wing coalition.
-Suddenly only got 45% of the vote and what they now call the multi-party charter got 46% of the vote and that was then hailed as this massive breakthrough.
-The reality is that that multi-party charter is so diverse they can’t agree on anything and the net result is.
+But if we saw it in Johannesburg in 2021 they actually got the ANC to 34% of the vote the EF to 11%, so that left-wing coalition.
+Suddenly only got 45% of the vote and what they now call the multi-party charter got 46% of the vote.
+And that was then hailed as this massive breakthrough.
+The reality is that multi-party charter is so diverse.
+They can’t agree on anything and the net result is.

 20:42.72 – Phil Craig

-Two years later hannesburg has turned into an absolute disaster service deliveries totally collapsed and and the the da itself then called for fresh elections in 2023 saying this city is literally ungovernable and all of its people are suffering so you have this remarkable situation where the policy that failed abjectly in Johannesburg and they are now proposing as that as as as the sort of the other There’s the the fix all solution for South Africa and yeah it’s insane.
-It’s insane.
-Unfortunately.
+Two years later Hannesburg has turned into an absolute disaster service deliveries totally collapsed and the DA itself then called for fresh elections in 2023 saying this city is literally ungovernable, and all of its people are suffering so you have this remarkable situation where the policy that failed abjectly in Johannesburg, and they are now proposing as that as the sort of the other..
+There’s the fix all solution for South Africa and yeah it’s insane, unfortunately.

 21:13.82 – Brian David Crane